MarcosMJD/ghcn-d/README.md

 Dbt cloud will be used to perform data transformation pipeline.
 Your gcp account will be used and, unless you have google's welcome credit, it will have some cost.
 Your dbt cloud account will be used.

+If you wish to install the required tools in your own machine instead of in the VM, you can find detailed instructions here:

 ### Setup
 Follow the following steps in the same order: